kevinrosenfield/kevinrosenfield.com/about.md

 permalink: /about/
 ---

 I am  a PhD student in the Department of Anthropology (Biological track) at Penn State University.
-As of August 2020, I am begninning my fifth year in the program, and I hope to finish up within a year or so.
+As of August 2020, I am beginning my fifth year in the program, and I hope to finish up within a year or so.
 Then I plan to pursue a career in data science!

 ### Keywords
 <p style="margin-left:10%;"><b>R</b> - <i>Python</i> - <u>Netlogo</u></p>